iechor/docs/content/develop/security-best-practices.md

 ### Use multi-stage builds

-Multi-stage builds are designed to create an optimized Dockerfile that is easy to read and maintain.
+Multi-stage builds are designed to create an optimized iEchorfile that is easy to read and maintain.
 With a multi-stage build, you can use multiple images and selectively copy only the artifacts needed from a particular image.

-You can use multiple `FROM` statements in your Dockerfile, and you can use a different base image for each `FROM`.
+You can use multiple `FROM` statements in your iEchorfile, and you can use a different base image for each `FROM`.
 You can also selectively copy artifacts from one stage to another, leaving behind things you don’t need in the final image.
 This can result in a concise final image.